moul/alfred-workflow-gauth/README.md

 Dependencies
 ------------

-- Alfred 2 with PowerPack
+- Alfred 2 or 3 with PowerPack
 - Python >= 2.7

 Non-exhaustive list of links for "secret" installation